Sentient-Network/addressimo/README.md

     * IV = HMAC_DRBG.GENERATE(16) - 128 bits
 9. Receiver encrypts the PaymentRequest using AES-256-CBC using the generated Encryption Key and IV.
 10. Receiver creates a ReturnPaymentRequest **(New Message Type)** and sets all required fields
 11. Receiver submits the encrypted ReturnPaymentRequest to *Addressimo*
+    - *Addressimo* will **POST** the ReturnPaymentRequest to the original InvoiceRequest's notification_url URL if set
-11. Sender polls *Addressimo* URL returned in Step 2 for ReturnPaymentRequest retrieval
+12. Sender polls *Addressimo* URL returned in Step 2 for ReturnPaymentRequest retrieval
-12. Sender receives and parses the *ReturnPaymentRequest* object
+13. Sender receives and parses the *ReturnPaymentRequest* object
-13. Sender determines ECDH ephemeral key using the flow described in Step 7
+14. Sender determines ECDH ephemeral key using the flow described in Step 7
-14. Sender decrypts **encrypted_payment_request** using AES-256-CBC and the parameters described in Step 8
+15. Sender decrypts **encrypted_payment_request** using AES-256-CBC and the parameters described in Step 8
-15. Sender validates **payment_request_hash** by SHA256 hashing the decrypted, serialized PaymentRequest
+16. Sender validates **payment_request_hash** by SHA256 hashing the decrypted, serialized PaymentRequest
-16. Sender de-serializes and uses the decrypted PaymentRequest
+17. Sender de-serializes and uses the decrypted PaymentRequest

 An example of this flow can be seen in **functest/functest_ir.py**

+#### ReturnPaymentRequest Error Communication

+As seen in the API documentation below, if a ReturnPaymentRequest is not possible, the Receiver can respond to the ReturnPaymentRequest endpoint with an **error_code** and **error_message** for the Receiver.
+The Receiver will then receive the **error_code** and **error_message** the next time they poll for a ReturnPaymentRequest.

+Addressimo **WILL NOT** submit a request to the notification_url with an error.

 ### Systemic Improvements